 Of those we surveyed, there's a wide range of experience among experts who speak professionally, the mean and median of which is 5 years.
-The most frequent response is 27-30 years of speaking.
+This boosts the credibility of the report, overall.

 How many years have you been running a speaking business?